Drum Dampening: The Ultimate Guide

 Add-On Drum Dampening

-Like the name suggests, this is drum dampening that you add yourself.
+Like the name suggests, this is drum dampening that you add yourself, such as homemade drum dampening or a specially made dampening product.
 This can include tape, Moongels, home-made drum dampening, your wallet, a towel, or absolutely anything else you can think of.
 If it fits on (or inside) a drum, it might be usable as dampening.
 No, not your cat… Obviously some things are much more effective than others.
 There are a huge range of drum dampening accessories out there, and many of these are perfect for getting a consistently great drum sound.
 These can be used as tom, bass drum, or snare drum mufflers to control your sound, reduce drum ringing, or deepen your tone.
 Remember that all of these drum muffling and dampening options can be used on undampened drumheads, or combined with any of the drumheads above with built-in dampening.

 O-Rings: Add-On Drum Dampening

 O-rings are also known as drum rings, e-rings, or drum muffler rings.
 These are plastic rings that sit on top of your drumhead, instantly reducing overtones to give a more focused sound.
 Drum rings will also make your tone a little deeper, as they reduce the higher frequencies.
 There are different sized o-rings available to suit almost any kind of drum dampening requirement, from very slight drum muffling right through to more extreme control.
 The amount of dampening is similar to drumheads with built-in control rings or inlay rings, with thicker o-rings giving you more control.
 See our drum o-rings article for more details on drum rings.
-If you’re a little handy, you can also make drum o-rings from old drumheads yourself.
+If you’re a little handy, you can also create your own homemade drum dampening: make drum o-rings from old drumheads yourself.
+O-rings are a great choice if you want to stop drums ringing out.

 Moongels: Add-On Drum Dampening

 Moongels are one of the most-used drum dampening accessories ever, both for live shows and in the recording studio.
 What is Moongel?
 They’re small blue or clear squishy rectangles, and they’re perfect for getting a very precise amount of drum dampening.
 They stick to the drumhead, but are very easily removed.
 Moongels can be cut into smaller pieces (for a lesser dampening effect), or used in abundance for strong drum muffling.
 What does Moongel do for drums?
 Depending on how many you put on a drumhead (and where you put them), you can have anything from a tiny amount of drum dampening right through to an extremely short, fat, muffled drum sound.
+Moongels will also stop your drums ringing out, especially if you use a couple of them on the one drum.
 They can also be put on top of cymbals to reduce volume and decrease the sustain.
 These things are incredibly useful for controlling your drum sound, and are an excellent choice if you want some extra dampening.
 Putting Moongels closer to the edge of your drumhead will have the smallest effect on your sound, with the dampening increasing as you move them closer to the center.
 Small changes in position can affect the sound a lot, so spend time experimenting.

 A word of advice: If you’re leaving your drums unused for a long time (i.e. many months), moongels can slowly melt down, especially in heat or direct sunlight.
 Store your Moongels in their case if you’re worried about this!